eve-esa/evalkit/docs/index.md

-# eve-evalkit
+# Eve-evalkit

-Welcome to the eve-evalkit documentation.
+Welcome to the Wve-evalkit documentation.
 This framework provides comprehensive tools for evaluating language models on Earth Observation (EO) specific tasks and benchmarks.

-## What is eve-evalkit?
+## What is Eve-evalkit?

-eve-evalkit is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), providing:
+Eve-evalkit is built on top of the [EleutherAI Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), providing:

 - **Custom EO Tasks**: Specialized evaluation tasks for Earth Observation domain, including summarization, MCQA, hallucination detection, and more
 - **Full LM-Eval-Harness Support**: Access to all standard benchmarks (MMLU-Pro, GSM8K, HellaSwag, etc.)